Friends of the Library

-The Friends has two book trolleys that are stocked with used books available for purchase throughout the year.
-The upstairs book trolley is located next to the elevator.
+The Friends has two book sale carts stocked with used books available for purchase throughout the year.
+The upstairs book sale cart is located next to the elevator.
 It contains adult, teen and children’s books.
-The first floor trolley is located in the Children’s area in front of the information desk.
-Both trolleys contain gently used individually priced books.
-Payment is made to the cash box on the trolley.
+The first floor book sale cart is located in the Children’s area in front of the information desk.
+Both contain gently used individually priced books.
+Payment is made to the cash box on the cart.
 Pick up a good book for yourself or to give as a gift!

 As a member of the Friends you will receive: